Athens December 2018

 Waking up each morning to buy a suitcase full of bananas and cucumbers.

 Getting to work with Artists in Transit was really an experience I'll always value.
 I love working with children/young people so this project allowed me to meet more lovely kids who really wanted to have fun and create!
 Even though the children are experiencing a really difficult phase in their lives, it was really great to see them have such fun with the workshops.
-I personally love playing games and making things too so it was enjoyable for everyone involved!
-As well as the great workshops, it was really insightful to see first hand the current refugee situation that is taking place in Europe and how important it is to stay well informed.
+It was really insightful to see first hand the current refugee situation that is taking place in Europe.
 I'll always remember this time and want to go back to work with children and maybe women's groups too.